modding-wiki-v3/modding-wiki-v3/Harmony-Tools.md

 [Harmony-Tools](https://github.com/redssu/Harmony-Tools) is a convenient right-click menu tool based on an older version of DRV3-Sharp.
-It can be used to extract and modify Danganronpa V3: Killing Harmony's files.
+It can be used to extract and modify Danganronpa V3: Killing Harmony's files, and is mainly designed for translating the game.
 The most recent release can be downloaded [here](https://github.com/redssu/Harmony-Tools/releases).

 Harmony-Tools is capable of the following:
 - Unpacking [.CPKs](File%20Formats#.CPK)